History

 Without water and food

-The prison authorities had cut off the water and food supply.
-The older prisoners and those who were sick were struggling to endure the hot weather and the lack of water and food.
-As a sign of solidarity, the prisoners began to share the water and food they had in reserve with the older and physically weaker ones.
+The prison authorities had cut off water and food.
+The elderly and prisoners who were sick were barely coping with the hot weather and the lack of water and food.
+As a sign of solidarity, the convicts began to distribute the water and food that they had in reserve to those who were older and physically weaker.

 Day 3